TALiNT Partners Insights provides invaluable information that enables businesses to make informed, strategic decisions.

 The COVID-19 pandemic significantly impacted the recruitment landscape.
 With the rise of remote work, traditional recruitment methods became difficult, so employers adjusted their methods to finding top talent.

 A key change to arise was the increased use of virtual recruitment.
-Video interviews, virtual job fairs, and online assessments became more popular, allowing employers to connect with candidates and evaluate skills remotely.
+Video interviews, virtual job fairs, and online assessments gained popularity, enabling remote connections and skill evaluations between employers and candidates..
 This also led to a greater emphasis on communication, with many employers using HR technology to keep regular contact with candidates.

 2021-2023: Changing attitudes toward DEI